leunamekram/LearningCpp/01-cpp-basics/basics.md

 int width(5);
 ```

-For simple data types (like integers), copy and direct initialization are essentiallythe same.
+For simple data types (like integers), copy and direct initialization are essentially the same.
 But for some advanced types, direct initialization can perform better than copy initialization.

 Unfortunately, direct initialization can’t be used for all types of initialization